 But I’ll try to summarize the topic for you…

 The two most popular recipes are the Neapolitan Pastiera and the Sicilian Cassata (both dessert recipes are on the Palermo Simposio).

 Pastiera has a shortcrust base, while Cassata has a pan di Spagna (sponge cake) one, although sometimes it’s just a very thin disc.
 You can distinguish them by the covering of the Cassata, which is in marzipan (often green colored).

-Apart from the classic Cassata, there’s another Sicilian ricotta pie, the oven baked Cassata, that resembles more a cheesecake.
+There’s another Sicilian ricotta pie: the oven baked Cassata, that resembles more a cheesecake.

 And then, there’s cheesecake, which is nothing but the way we make the American classic here in Italy.